impruthvi/time_tracker/README.md

 > The data is store in database (Firestore)

-> For more details check screenshort folder
+> For more details check screenshots folder